yangbincv/ADCA/README.md

-folked from ADCA, add new loss functions to this repo
+folked from ADCA, add new loss functions to this repo!